 As an immediate consequence, we show that any minimax optimization program which is convex on one side and is an RL objective on the other side observes the minimax equality.
 We apply this result to derive an interesting and previously unknown minimax theorem for robust RL.
-We also note that it st exploited to design more efficient and reliable policy optimization algorithms in the future.
+We also note that it is unclear at the moment, but certainly possible, that the result on connected superlevel sets may be exploited to design more efficient and reliable policy optimization algorithms in the future.